SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 1. **The hidden trade-off**.
 Saying something is green by using narrow criteria and ignoring other more important environmental impacts.
 2. **No proof**.
 Claiming greenness without easily accessible supporting information.
 3. **Vagueness**.
 Using poorly defined terms, often for marketing or reputational purposes.
 4. **Irrelevance**.
-Committing to a valid environmental claim, but an unimportant or resolved one
+Committing to a valid environmental claim, but an unimportant or resolved one.
 5. **Lesser of two evils**.
 Making true claims within your own category, which distract from greater concerns of the category as a whole.
 6. **Fibbing**.
 Making environmental claims that are false.
 7. **Worshipping false labels**.
 Giving the impression of 3rd-party endorsement when the association does not in fact exist.